lei-zhang/BayesCog_Part2/README.md

 Teaching materials for my *BayesCog* workshop, Part 2.

 ### What's new:
+Dec.
+2023:
+ - Updated some recent literature and materials
+ - Added conceptualizations of cognitive & computational modeling
+ - Included a new section on the "Principled workflow"

 May 2021:
  - Added [Crawley & Zhang 2020](https://doi.org/10.1371/journal.pbio.3000908) for explaining optimal learning rates
  - Updated some recent literature